MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

         public const string Tagline = "";
     }
 	```

-1. Enter a short value, such as your first or given name, as the value of **DisplayName**.
-If you were assigned a team name for this session, enter the team name as the value of **DisplayName**.
-This value will be seen by Mission Control as they track your landing attemptsl
+1. Enter a string, such as your first name or a nickname, for the value of ```DisplayName```.
+If you were assigned a team name for this session, enter the team name instead.
+This is the name that will appear on the big screen (the Mission Control screen at the front of the room) each time you fly a supply mission.

-1. To add a bit of flair, feel free to enter a tagline as well, by entering something unique to you as the value of **Tagline**.
-The value of your tagline **will be seen by other astronauts**, so make sure you come up with something great!
+1. Enter a string for ```TagLine``` as well.
+This value will appear on the big screen when you successfully land a supply mission.
+Keep it clean (please!), but feel free to talk a little smack to the other teams when you nail a landing.

-1. Open **ActivityHelper.cs** in the **DroneLander (Portable)** Helpers folder, and add the following code directly inside the ```ActivityHelper``` class:
+1. Open **ActivityHelper.cs** in the **DroneLander (Portable)** project's "Helpers" folder, and add the following method to the ```ActivityHelper``` class:

 	```C#
 	public static async void SendTelemetryAsync(string userId, double altitude, double descentRate, double fuelRemaining, double thrust)